 - Breast reconstruction after extensive resection mastectomy.

 Rippling due to soft tissue coverage may not occur immediately.
-If a patient loses a substantial amount of weight, rippling may occur years after getting implants.
+If a patient loses a substantial amount of weight, rippling may occur years after the initial implant placement.
 Pregnancy and breastfeeding may also prompt changes to soft tissue and, as a result, rippling.

 Asymmetry of Tethering

-Breast implants are somewhat integrated into the pocket in which they are placed.
+Breast implants somewhat integrate into the pocket where Dr. Shah places them.
 Regardless of the consistency of technique across numerous cases, the fact remains that all patients heal differently.
 In some instances, tissue can contract around the implant slightly as healing occurs, causing a tethering effect that pulls on superficial tissue in an unexpected manner.

 The Matter of Fill

-Silicone implants are not likely to ripple because they are already full prior to insertion.
-Saline implants hold the potential for rippling between the core and the outer shell.
-This is because doctors will first, insert your saline implants and then fill them.
+Saline implants hold the potential for rippling in between the core and the outer shell.
+Silicone implants are not likely to do this because they are filled prior to insertion.
+Dr. Shah fills saline implants after inserting them into the pocket.
 This technique is performed as carefully as possible, yet there is still a degree of unpredictability that could lead to overfilling or underfilling, either of which can cause rippling.

 The Solution to Rippling is Revision

 There are two standard approaches to correct breast implant rippling.
 In some cases, it may make sense to add volume around the implant.
-This may mean our doctors will remove and replace that the existing implant with a smaller size, or different position beneath the pectoral muscle.
+This may mean that Dr. Shah will have to remove and replace the existing implant with a smaller size, or different position beneath the pectoral muscle.

-Over or underfilling of saline implants can cause rippling but Signature Plastic Surgery can correct the problem by removing or adding content.
-We offer this service in the office under local anesthetic.
+Rippling associated with over or underfilling of saline implants may be corrected by removing or adding content.
+Dr. Shah can typically perform this in the office under local anesthetic.
 Sometimes, patients with saline implants prefer to switch to a silicone structure.